How 3D Printing Is Accelerating Electric Vehicles Industry

 It allows companies to create custom-shaped brake parts.
 It helps to improve the braking performance of the electric vehicle.

-Materials like titanium, aluminium and stainless steel are used to manufacture brake parts.
+Materials like titanium, aluminum, and stainless steel are used to manufacture brake parts.
 They are solid and lightweight, which helps improve the braking performance of the electric vehicle.
 It allows manufacturers to produce brake parts in large volumes and at a reduced cost.

 Futuristic Aesthetics:

 3D printing produces body panels and other exterior parts for electric vehicles.
 It helps improve the aesthetics of the car and makes it look futuristic.
-It also helps create body panels in bulk and at a fraction of the cost.
+It also helps create body panels in bulk at a fraction of the cost.

 The Use of Additive Manufacturing Will Surge as EV Demand Rises:

-Electric vehicles are the future of transportation, and all automobile companies will eventually shift to complete EV manufacturing.
-Additive technologies accelerate this process as it’s cost-efficient, safer, and faster.
-3D printing plays a critical role in helping the electric vehicles industry grow and succeed.
+Additive technologies accelerate this process as they’re cost-efficient, safer, and faster.
+3D printing is critical in helping the electric vehicles industry grow and succeed.

 It’s only a matter of time before all companies shift to complete EV manufacturing, and 3D printing will remain at the core of this process.